zarhus/openwrt-zarhus/docs/reset-button-support.md

 This so far has been based off of
 [this guide](https://kb.protectli.com/kb/mapping-the-reset-button-on-vp2410-in-linux/)
 by protectli, in which the VP2410 is used.
-The service has been tested on VP2430 platform, on which it worked.
+The service has been tested on VP2430 and VP2440 platforms, on which it worked.

 It's worth to note that despite those platforms having different Super I/O chips: